Discoverer 2: Mission

-Launched on 13 April 1959 at 21:18:39 GMT from Vandenberg LC 75-3-4 into a 239 km x 346 km polar orbit by a Thor-Agena A booster, Discoverer 2 was three-axis stabilized and was commanded from Earth.
+Launched on 13 April 1959 at 21:18:39 GMT from Vandenberg LC 75-3-4 into a 239 km x 346 km polar orbit by a Thor-Agena A booster, Discoverer 2 was three-axis stabilized and was commanded from the ground.
 After 17 orbits, on 14 April 1959, a reentry vehicle was ejected.
 The reentry vehicle separated into two sections, one consisting of the protection equipment, retrorocket and main structure and the other the reentry capsule.
-It was planned that the capsule would reenter over the vicinity of Hawaii for recovery, but a timer malfunction caused by human programming error premature capsule ejection and reentry near the Norwegian island of Spitsbergen, whose residents observed both the SRV's fiery descent as well as its colorful parachute.
+It was planned that the capsule would reenter over the vicinity of Hawaii for recovery, but a timer programming error lead to premature capsule ejection and reentry near the Norwegian island of Spitsbergen, whose residents observed both the SRV's fiery descent, as well as its colorful parachute.

 Though Norway was a Western ally and a member of NATO, the Soviet Union, which shared a border with the Scandinavian country, had a lease to operate several mining facilities on the island.
 The Air Force was thus vague when it announced that the Hawaiian capsule recovery had been canceled and that, instead, the SRV would be picked up somewhere in "the arctic."

-With the aid of Norwegian troops, the Air Force mounted an intensive search for the SRV but was unable to find it, and the search was called off on April 22.
-At least one post-action memo reported evidence that Discoverer 2's capsule had fallen into the possession of the Soviet Union (ski tracks near the impact zone), which could have provided limited intelligence to the Soviet government.
+With the aid of Norwegian troops, the Air Force mounted an intensive search for the SRV, but was unable to find it, and the search was called off on April 22.
+At least one post-action memo reported evidence that Discoverer 2's capsule had fallen into the possession of the Soviet Union — ski tracks near the impact zone — which could have provided limited intelligence to the Soviet government.
 This memo has been disputed, and the fate of Discovery 2's SRV remained unknown as of 1998.
 The incident became the basis for the book and movie Ice Station Zebra.

-Though the SRV recovery was a failure, Discoverer 2 was the first satellite to be stabilized in orbit in all three axes, to be maneuvered on command from the earth, to separate a reentry vehicle on command, and to send its reentry vehicle back to earth.
+Though the SRV recovery failed, Discoverer 2 was the first satellite to be stabilized in orbit in all three axes, to be maneuvered on command from the ground, to separate a reentry vehicle on command, and to send its reentry vehicle back to Earth.
 The main instrumentation payload remained in orbit and carried out vehicular performance and communications tests, successfully gathering data on propulsion, communications, orbital performance, and stabilization.
 All equipment functioned as programmed except the timing device.
 Satellite telemetry functioned until April 14, 1959, and the main tracking beacon functioned until April 21, 1959.
 The satellite bus reentered on 26 April 1959.

 Legacy

 CORONA began operational flights on 25 Jun 1959 with the launch of Discoverer 4 and achieved its first fully successful flight with the mission of Discoverer 14, launched on August 18, 1960.
 The program ultimately comprised 145 flights in eight satellite series, the last mission launching on 25 May 1972.
-CORONA was declassified in 1995, and a formal acknowledgement of the existence of US reconnaissance programs, past and present, was issued in September 1996.
+CORONA was declassified in 1995, and a formal acknowledgement of the existence of United States reconnaissance programs, past and present, was issued in September 1996.